SOP-MINI/sop-site/content/sop1/lab/l1/_index.en.md

 solution `l1-3.c`:
 {{< includecode "l1-3.c" >}}

-- If you do not understand the definition `nftw` or the use of `walk` in the solution, make sure you know how to declare and use pointers to functions in C.
+- If you do not understand the definition of `nftw` or the use of `walk` in the solution, make sure you know how to declare and use pointers to functions in C.

 - Test how this program reacts on not available or non-existing folders.